 Log in to the CDN Console, select Domain Management on the left sidebar, and click Manage on the right of the domain name to access its configuration page.
 Under the Security Configuration tab, find the authentication configuration, which is disabled by default:

 CDN provides four authentication signature calculation models of your choice.
-You can open the Authentication Calculator at the top to view these models.
+You can use the Authentication Calculator provided to view these models.
 For more information on the configuration effect and algorithms, please see the specific algorithm documents for TypeA, TypeB, TypeC, and TypeD:

 You can toggle the authentication configuration switch to disable this feature.
 When the switch is off, any existing configuration will not take effect in the production environment.
 If you toggle the switch on, a message will be displayed asking for your confirmation before the configuration takes effect across the entire network.